learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ### Test 1 - Send Data

-In `submitData`, write a `fetch()` request to `http://localhost:3000/users`.
+In `submitData`, write a valid POST request to `http://localhost:3000/users` using `fetch()`.
+This request should include:

+- The destination URL
+- Headers for 'Content-Type' and 'Accept' set to 'application/json'
-Take the user's name and email passed in as arguments and include them in an object assigned to the keys `name` and `email`.
+- A body with the name and email passed in as arguments to `submitData`.
+These should be assigned to `name` and `email` keys within an object.
+This object should then be stringified.

-The request should send the _stringified_ version of this object as the body of the POST request.

 ### Test 2 - Handle the Response